pressmind/web-core-skeleton-basic/quickstart/search_filter.md

 ```

 ## Duration range
-Delivers the min and the max duration based on the search result
+Delivers the min and the max duration based on the search result.
 ```php
     include_once 'bootstrap.php';
     $search = new Pressmind\Search(